 Eagled eyed readers will have noticed that I spent the last month doing my yoga teacher training course in India, and there were definitely a few things that I didn’t pack that I wished I had.
 So if you want to learn from my mistakes, read on!

-- Microfibre towel & handkerchief – Again, if you’re going somewhere hot a small towel to mop up your sweat is going to make your life that little bit more comfortable.
+Again, if you’re going somewhere hot a small towel to mop up your sweat is going to make your life that little bit more comfortable.
 Also, a handkerchief will be absolutely invaluable.
-It’s likely you will be doing cleansing practises such as Jala Neti, and trust me, you’re going to need a handkerchief!
+It’s likely you will be doing cleansing practices such as Jala Neti, and trust me, you’re going to need a handkerchief!

-- Myofacial release ball – Following one from the last point I repeat, you’re going to be doing yoga.
+Following one from the last point I repeat, you’re going to be doing yoga.
 Lots of it!
 Unless you’re already used to doing 4+ hours of physical practice a day, you’re probably going to get a few aches and pains.
 As much as I would have liked to have brought my beloved foam roller, it’s not exactly practical for travelling.
 There’s no way I could have fitted it in my backpack!
-My roommate did bring a myofacial massage ball though, which was a stroke of genius and made me wish I had thought to bring mine from home too (something like this would be perfect).
-On a related note, here in India we have managed to get some lovely auervadic oil for aching muscles and joints, but you might want to bring some deep heat or something similar from home.
+My roommate did bring a myofascial massage ball though, which was a stroke of genius and made me wish I had thought to bring mine from home too (something like this would be perfect).
+On a related note, here in India, we have managed to get some lovely auervadic oil for aching muscles and joints, but you might want to bring some deep heat or something similar from home.

-- Photocopies of your passport and a few passport photographs – Another general travelling essential, but worth a special mention particularly if you’re heading to India.
+Another general travelling essential, but worth a special mention particularly if you’re heading to India.
 Carrying a copy of your passport is always a good idea, but it is particularly useful in India where even the simplest of tasks is often laden with bureaucracy, as my roommate discovered when she tried to get a pay as you go sim card for her stay here.
-A simple endeavour you may think, but the rules in India are very strict and you won’t be able to buy a sim card without a photocopy of your passport and potentially a photograph of yourself.
+A simple endeavor you may think, but the rules in India are very strict and you won’t be able to buy a sim card without a photocopy of your passport and potentially a photograph of yourself.
 Even then, depending on the state, you may not be able to get one without the ID documents of an Indian resident who is willing to act as a guarantor for you.

-- A refillable water bottle – This is essential for obvious reasons.
-Ideally this should be glass or metal as plastic gets pretty smelly and disgusting in the heat!
+This is essential for obvious reasons.
+Ideally, this should be glass or metal as plastic gets pretty smelly and disgusting in the heat!
 Although you may not be able to drink the tap water, a lot of places provide free drinking water for you to fill your bottle up with.
 Don’t rely on buying bottled water, especially if you’re somewhere really remote.

-- Books/games/magazines/music – You’re going to be living and breathing yoga for the best part of a month, and that is wonderful and one of the things that makes the course such a fantastic experience.
-But in the rare moments where you have some free time (and are not studying!) you might want to have a break from yoga.
+You’re going to be living and breathing yoga for the best part of a month, and that is wonderful and one of the things that makes the course such a fantastic experience.
+But in the rare moments where you have some free time (and are not studying!), you might want to have a break from yoga.
 It’s definitely worth bringing some music to listen to or a nice book (not about yoga!) to read when you want to relax a bit.